 How To Start A Nonprofit In Washington

 To start a nonprofit corporation in the state of Washington, you must file Washington Nonprofit Corporation Articles of Incorporation with the WA Secretary of State’s Corporations & Charities Division.
 You can submit your articles by mail or online.
-The articles of incorporation cost $30 to file by mail and $50 to file online.
+The articles of incorporation cost $80 to file.
 Once filed with the state, the articles of incorporation officially create your Washington nonprofit corporation, but truly preparing a nonprofit to pursue its mission involves several additional steps.

 Starting a Washington Nonprofit Guide: